 Veneers are different than dental crowns and dental implants, which replace a lost or damaged tooth.
 On the other hand, dental veneers only cover the fronts of the tooth.
 This is typically the part people see when you smile.

-A Beautiful Smile is Near in Southwest Houston, Texas
+A Beautiful Smile Is Near in Houston’s West U Area

 Once you decide to get dental veneers, you come in for a consultation and fitting.
 At the following appointment, our cosmetic dentist makes an impression of the impacted teeth.
 We need this to create a mold so that a lab can fabricate your veneers.
 In the meantime, you receive temporary veneers that look like natural teeth.